Ilya02k/Inspiration/README.md

 ***
 I want to introduce “Inspiration” the app.
 It doesn’t have some interesting idea or smth extraordinary because when I thought about idea of the app I decided that my main goal is introduce you to you stack of technology which I know.

-# Stack of technology which I use this app:
+# Stack of technology which I use in this app:
 1. MVP.
 2. Core Data to save images in cashe and I created checking of for repeatable puctures.
 If picture in a cashe.
 It will not dowload from Server.
 3. Custom network layer.